What is GardenCalc?

 Editorial Standards

-All content on GardenCalc is written by Gary Hodson and is based on first-hand gardening experience in the UK.
+All content on GardenCalc is written and edited by Gary Hodson and is based on first-hand gardening experience in the UK.
 We follow these editorial principles:

 - Accuracy first — Every calculation formula is verified against industry standards (RHS guidelines, BS standards, manufacturer specifications).
 If we are not confident in a number, we do not publish it.